Ember days

 An Ymber Day Tart, cooked by following a medieval English recipe from the book Forme of Cury, a Middle English cook book stored in John Rylands Library.
 The recipe was originally made for King Richard II.

 Ember days (quarter tense in Ireland), also known as Embertide, are quarterly periods of prayer and fasting in the liturgical calendar of Western Christian churches.
-The term is from ymbren, possibly derived from quatuor tempora.
+The term comes from ymbren, possibly derived from quatuor tempora.
 These fasts traditionally take place on the Wednesday, Friday, and Saturday of the weeks following St Lucy's Day (13 December), Quadragesima (the first Sunday in Lent), Pentecost (Whitsun), and Holy Cross Day (14 September), though some areas follow a different pattern.
+Ember-day rituals may focus on "humiliation and prayer".

-The focus of Ember days is "humility and prayer."
-Ordination ceremonies are often held on Ember Saturdays or the following Sunday.
+Ordination ceremonies often take place on Ember Saturdays or the following Sunday.

-In the Catholic Church, the observance of Ember Days ceased with the 1966 reforms.
-Ember Days are a feature of other Western Christian churches, such as in Evangelical Lutheranism and Anglicanism, where the Book of Common Prayer provides for the Ember days, in practice observed in different ways.
-In Evangelical Lutheranism, the Ember Days have been traditionally used for instruction in the catechism, fasting, prayer, and receiving confession and absolution.
+The Catholic Church de-emphasised the observance of Ember days with the 1966 reforms.
+Ember days feature in other Western Christian church traditions, such as in Evangelical Lutheranism and Anglicanism, where the Book of Common Prayer provides for the Ember days, in practice observed in different ways.
+In Evangelical Lutheranism, Ember days have traditionally featured instruction in the catechism, fasting, prayer, and receiving confession and absolution.